Wild get goal, assist from Fiala, Gaudreau, beat Canes 3-2

 Svechnikov has 11 goals in his last 17 games.
 He scored 1:21 apart, giving the Hurricanes more than two-thirds of the final frame to tie it, but Talbot was up to the task.

+The Hurricanes and Wild brought two of the top six records in the NHL into this game, and the pace of play was on par with their lofty perches in the standings.

+“If they’re contenders, so are we.
+That’s what we feel like,” said Fiala, who has 10 goals and eight assists in his last 14 games.

 Frederik Andersen stopped 24 shots for the Hurricanes, who fell to 17-5-2 in their last 24 games.
-Andersen is still 14-2-1 in his last 17 starts, with just 34 goals allowed in that stretch.
+Andersen is 14-2-1 in his last 17 starts, with just 34 goals allowed in that stretch, but the Metropolitan Division-leading Hurricanes went 1-2-1 on this four-game road trip.

-The Hurricanes and Wild brought two of the top six records in the NHL into this game, their first against each other in more than 26 months due to the pandemic-altered 2020-21 schedule, and the pace of play was on par with their lofty perches in the standings.
+“It’s a playoff type feel to the game.
+A real physical team, good team,” said defenseman Tony DeAngelo, who had two assists.
+“If we keep playing like that — we’ve just got to do it for 60 minutes — I’m not too worried.”

-Sharp goaltending kept the game scoreless through a slew of prime chances, until the 10:14 mark of the second period.
+The game was scoreless until the 10:14 mark of the second period.

 After Gaudreau maneuvered around Hurricanes defenseman Brady Skjei as they chased a loose puck along the boards, Gaudreau’s centering pass to Matt Blody was poked away by Brett Pesce.
 Fiala snagged it in the slot, drifted to his left and snapped a shot past Andersen’s right shoulder that scraped the underside of the crossbar.